Lorti/austrians-against-humanity/README.md

 * Deciding on a final card size in cm, because Austrians don't use weird imperial units!
 * Lots of questions and answers!
 We are open for pull requests, hit us!
 * Implement a review process to find the best questions and answers.

+## Disclaimer
+This is a work of satire.
+Please don't feel offended.